-A common misconception about distilling water is to leave tap water in a container overnight to give minerals and chemicals a chance to “evaporate”…there’s a problem with this method though, it doesn’t work!
-The only thing that evaporates is the water leaving what remains even more salty.
-Only use this method of “distilling” if you want to kill your carnivorous plants.
+A common misconception about distilling water is to leave tap water in a container overnight to give minerals and chemicals a chance to “evaporate”.
+This method doesn’t work though.
+Very little if any of the contaminants will evaporate and in most cases, as the water itself evaporates the remaining liquid is left even more salty.

 Who knew there were so many types of water

 Hopefully this article helps you determine what type of water you will use for your carnivorous plants based on your location and growing environment.
-If you have questions, please feel free to leave them in the comments.
+If you have questions, please feel free to leave them in the comments and we’ll get back with you.
 Thanks for reading!